 What Is It?

 Many older adults experience a fear of falling.
 People who develop this fear often limit their activities, which can result in physical weakness, making the risk of falling even greater.
-A Matter of Balance: Managing Concerns About Falls is a program designed for empowerment to reduce the fear of falling and increase activity levels among older adults.
+A Matter of Balance is a program designed to reduce the fear of falling and increase activity levels among older adults.

 Who should attend A Matter of Balance Program?

-The program was designed to benefit community-dwelling older adults who:
+The program was designed to benefit older adults who:

 What are the components of A Matter of Balance?

-A Matter of Balance is a structured group intervention that utilizes a variety of activities to address physical, social and cognitive factors affecting fear of falling and to teach fall prevention strategies.
-The activities include group discussion, problem-solving, skill building, assertiveness training, videotapes, sharing practical solutions and exercise training.
+A Matter of Balance uses a variety of activities to address the fear of falling and teach fall prevention strategies.
+Activities include group discussion, problem-solving, skill-building, assertiveness training, videos and exercise training.
 Participants receive a workbook to use during the sessions, and to keep as a reference when the class is over.

 Participants learn to…